Wolverine (comic book): Volume 6

 A sixth volume of Wolverine by Paul Cornell and Ryan Stegman was launched as part of All-New Marvel NOW! initiative in February 2014, featuring a changed Wolverine, who has joined a group of minor supervillains as an attempt to simplify his life.
-Consisting of the "Three Months to Die" story arc, the sixth volume ran for thirteen issues, and also served as a prelude to the "Death of Wolverine" story arc.
+Consisting of the "12 Months to Die" story arc, the sixth volume ran for thirteen issues, and also served as the second prelude to the "Death of Wolverine" story arc.

 Volume 7

 The seventh volume of Wolverine was released as part of the Dawn of X, Reign of X, and Destiny of X relaunches.
 The first two relaunches took place in the year of 2020, being overseen by Jonathan Hickman.
 The volume is written by Benjamin Percy and illustrated by Adam Kubert.
 The sixth and seventh issues are the tie-ins to the "X of Swords" crossover storyline of Dawn of X, while issues #8–19 are connected to the "Hellfire Gala" crossover storyline in the Reign of X relaunch.
 Issue #20 ties into the "X Lives of Wolverine and X Deaths of Wolverine" story event, along with the Destiny of X relaunch that will follows the event.

-Issues 24-25 tie into the "Judgement Day" crossover event.
+Issues #24-25 tie into the "Judgement Day" crossover event.
+Issues #41-50 consist of the "Sabretooth War" story arc, and a connection to the Fall of X relaunch.
+The overall seventh volume concludes with issue #50.

 Prints

+Volume 8

+Volume 8 of the definitive Wolverine title began in mid-to-late months of 2024, as part of the X-Men: From the Ashes relaunch.
+Following the tragic end of the Krakoan Era, Wolverine returns to a solitary life among wolves in the snowy Canadian Wilderness.
+However, the solitude is short-lived when he finds himself being hunted by old foes again.